-The Conservation Area encompasses part of 'Swithland Wood & The Brand' Site of Special Scientific Interest.
-SSSI are statutory sites which are afforded legal protection and represent the country's best wildlife and geological sites.
-The former slate workings of The Brand have largely become re-colonised by heath, scrub and sessile oak woodland.
+The Conservation Area encompasses part of 'Swithland Wood and The Brand SSSI'.
+These Sites of Special Scientific Interest are statutory sites which are afforded legal protection and represent the country's best wildlife and geological sites.
+The former slate workings of the site have largely become re-colonised by heath, scrub and sessile oak woodland.
 The site possesses a rich lichen flora which includes many species which are rare in the East Midlands.